Kévin Zougoula

 Koelly Kévin Zougoula commonly known as Kévin Zougoula (born 20 April 1988) is an Ivorian professional football player.
-Zougoula was the top scorer of the Côte d'Ivoire Ligue 1 in consectuvie seasons in 2011 and 2012.
+Zougoula was the top scorer of the Côte d'Ivoire Ligue 1 in consecutive seasons in 2011 and 2012.

 Career

 Early career

 Zougoula first club was Centre de formation Sylla et Frères of Adjamé.
 He then joined Sabé Sports de Bouna, which was at the Côte d'Ivoire first division at the time.
 In 2007, he was signed for lower league side AS AGIR of Guibéroua.

 Guibéroua

 At this club Zougoula won the competition and became topscorer of Ligue 2 twice.

 Ouragahio

 In 2010, Ouragahio signed him and he netted 14 goals with the club and finished 2nd Division topscorer.

 Séwé Sports

 A year later in 2011, he was called to Séwé Sports de San Pédro by Séwé Sports president Eugène-Marie Diomande to play for the club.
 With the club he netted 11 goals with his first season with the club, and became topscorer that year also, he also won the first Ligue 1 title in history for Séwé Sports de San Pédro.

 On 16 July 2011, Zougoula scored his first goal against Société Omnisports de l'Armée in a 1–1 draw on the seventh matchday of the 2010 Ligue 1 season at Stade de Yamoussoukro in Yamoussoukro.
 On 12 March 2012, during the sixteenth matchday of Ligue 1 scored the first goal of a 2–0 win against ASEC Mimosas at Robert Champroux de Marcory Stadium.

 On 27 July 2012, during Séwé's 2012 Coupe de Côte d'Ivoire de football semi-final with Société Omnisports de l'Armée, Zougoula scored Séwé's last in a 3–1 win to send them to the final against Stella Club d'Adjamé.
 At that final they lost against Stella Club d'Adjamé 1–0.

 On 31 October 2012, Zougoula scored Séwé's third in a 4–0 win against Stella Club d'Adjamé to win their first Ivorian Super Cup.
 On 19 August 2012, on the seventh matchday, he scored the only goal against AFAD by using his head to blast it through AFAD keeper Clovis Tahourou's net.

 In October 2012, after the 2012 Ligue 1 season he netted 13 goals and also became the topscorer of Ligue 1.
 That year he also won the Ballon d'Or of Ivoirian Football and Ligue 1 best forward.

 On 16 March 2013, Zougoula scored the third goal against Al-Hilal in the first qualifying round of the CAF Champions League.